Do you have severe abdominal pain? You could have gallstones. Learn more about the signs and symptoms.

 An X-ray, CT scan or ultrasound will confirm whether you have gallstones.
 If you don’t have any symptoms, most likely you’ll simply live with them, until you do.
 After treating your gallstones, changing to a vegetarian diet or one that includes preventive factors, like polyunsaturated fat, monounsaturated fat, fiber and caffeine, is suggested.

 If your doctor decides to remove your gallbladder, a cholecystectomy might be suggested.
-For this procedure, a surgical incision is made, and then the gallbladder is removed by laparoscopic surgery.
+For this procedure, a surgical incision is made, and then the gallbladder may be removed by laparoscopic surgery.
 Most patients experience a quick recovery with little pain and discomfort.

 4. Are there complications with gallstones?